Table of Contents Show

 But, you can feel overwhelmed with infinite varieties of apples.
-To know the uses, taste, and varieties, you can thoroughly read before apple picking.
+You can thoroughly read before apple picking to know the uses, tastes, and varieties.

-Moreover, these have revamped their picking guidelines for apples during Covid-19.
-Thus, you can indulge in the joy of apple picking without worrying about your health safety.
+Moreover, these have revamped their picking guidelines for apples during COVID-19.
+Thus, you can indulge in the joy of apple picking without worrying about your health and safety.

-To pick your own apples and pumpkins, you can visit Demarest Farms.
-You can buy its tickets from the nearest farm market.
+To pick your apples and pumpkins, you can visit Demarest Farms.
+You can buy tickets from the nearest farm market.

-Alstede Farms is a family-owned and operated farm that offers apple picking and tons of fun activities, including hayrides and pony rides.
-You can gobble up some homemade ice cream and apple cider donuts from their farm store.
+Alstede Farms is a family-owned and operated farm that offers apple picking and many fun activities, including hayrides and pony rides.
+You can gobble up homemade ice cream and apple cider donuts from their farm store.
 This also has a loyalty program.

 Terhune Orchards provides from known varieties like Golden Delicious, Granny Smith, Pink Lady, and Red Delicious to cross varieties like Honeycrisp.
 If you are in the mood for apple cider, apple cider donuts, and varieties of apples, Terhune Orchards will not disappoint you.

 Located in South Jersey, Johnson’s Corner Farm supplies varieties of fruits, including apples.
 This farm arranges trips during spring, summer, and fall.
-Evident from Yelp reviews, this does an amazing job in satisfying customers.
+As evident from Yelp reviews, this does a fantastic job of satisfying customers.

-You will get apple ciders almost at every place.
+- You will get apple ciders almost every place.
 But corn mazes may not be available everywhere.
-You can get a corn maze at Melick’s town farm and Johnson’s Corner Farm.
+You can get a corn maze at Melick’s Town Farm and Johnson’s Corner Farm.

-However, certain farms go beyond hayrides, pumpkin patches, corn mazes, and apple cider.
-Like Johnson’s corner farm offers food tent and moon bounce during fall festivals weekends.
+- However, specific farms go beyond hayrides, pumpkin patches, corn mazes, and apple cider.
+Johnson’s Corner Farm offers food tents and moon bounce during fall festivals and weekends.
 VonThun Farms offers face painting and a pumpkin blaster.
-Wightman farms provide weekend activities like pumpkin slingshots.
+Wightman Farms provides weekend activities like pumpkin slingshots.

-It’s satisfying and convenient to get most facilities under the same roof.
-People tend to prefer farms that have apple picking activities along with other attractions like hayrides, pony rides, corn maze, ice cream, and farm animals.
+- It’s satisfying and convenient to get most facilities under the same roof.
+People tend to prefer farms that have apple-picking activities along with other attractions like hayrides, pony rides, corn mazes, ice cream, and farm animals.

 Not all apple varieties grow in the same season.
 If you are picky, check the picking month of your preferred varieties before visiting orchards.
-Apple picking orchards allow apple picking from August to October.
-However, apple picking gains momentum during September and October.
+Apple-picking orchards allow apple picking from August to October.
+However, apple picking gained momentum during September and October.

-Tips for picking your own apples in New Jersey
+8. Tips for Picking Your Apples in New Jersey

-· You need to check whether your favorite orchard needs reservation.
+- You need to check whether your favorite orchard needs a reservation.

-· If you are crammed up with office work, check farms accessible on Saturdays and Sundays.
-You will find apple picking NJ services accessible daily, including Saturdays and Sundays.
+- If you are busy with office work, check farms accessible on Saturdays and Sundays.
+You will find apple-picking NJ services accessible daily, including Saturdays and Sundays.
 Thus, you will not get stuck using your “busy life” as an excuse.

-· Apple and pumpkin picking farms offer fun activities, family activities, delicious baked goods, wine, vegetables, pumpkin patches, corn mazes, and educational tours.
+- Apple and pumpkin picking farms offer fun activities, family activities, delicious baked goods, wine, vegetables, pumpkin patches, corn mazes, and educational tours.
 The farm market can make you feel overwhelmed, even if they are not as big as the ones in San Diego.
-Thus, before visiting, you need to plan how your day will look like at the farm.
+Thus, before visiting, you must plan how your day will look at the farm.

-· Farm store charges you for carrying bags and tote bags.
-If you don’t want to lose pennies over bags, you need to carry some.
-However, carrying own bags for picking apples may not be permissible everywhere.
+- The farm store charges you for carrying bags and tote bags.
+If you don’t want to lose pennies over bags, you need to take some.
+However, having one’s bags for picking apples may not be permissible everywhere.

-For Apple picking NJ offers a lot of choices.
-These will never run out of varieties, whether it comes to apples, baked goods, or services.
-You need strategic planning for getting ready for apple picking.
+For Apple, picking NJ offers a lot of choices.
+These will never run out of varieties, whether in apples, baked goods, or services.
+You need strategic planning to get ready for apple picking.
 You can expect more than apple picking at New Jersey farms.